Education, Training & Work

 Student Disability Services

 The majority of Universities provide support for students with a wide range of health issues including cancer.

 Support includes accessing special conditions for study and exams, advice and advocacy.

 Work Bridge can assist young people with moving into employment and training.

 They can also help with those who are in employment/training to stay in their current situation when they have an onset of a disability or a worsening condition.

 NGO Support Services

 Both CanTeen and Leukaemia and Blood Cancer Foundation provide programmes or support in transitioning young people back to work or school.

 Leukaemia and Blood Cancer Foundation | leukaemia.org.nz

-This guide provides useful information but is based on the American health and education system.
+This guide provides useful information but is based on the American health & education system.